What are you looking for?

 Wildlife, Flora and Fauna of Mauritius

-Mauritius is surrounded by coral reefs which teem with more than 400 marine species, including pinner and bottlenose dolphins, a variety of shark species (although these rarely venture beyond the reefs and into the lagoon around the island that people swim in), sperm and humpback whales, colorful tropical fish and deep-sea fish such as tuna and marlin.
+Mauritius is surrounded by coral reefs which teem with more than 400 marine species, including spinner and bottlenose dolphins, a variety of shark species (although these rarely venture beyond the reefs and into the lagoon around the island that people swim in), sperm and humpback whales, colourful tropical fish and deep-sea fish such as tuna and marlin.

 On land, the fruit bat is Mauritius’ only native mammal, while the island is home to several introduced species.